rjdman/machine-learning/projects/capstone/final_report.md

 * _Has an initial solution been found and clearly reported?_
 * _Is the process of improvement clearly documented, such as what techniques were used?_
-* _Are intermediate and final solutions clearly reported as the process is improved?_-->
+* _Are intermediate and final solutions clearly reported as the process is improved?_--> In search of better performance, I experimented with different elements of the process defined above:

+* Different model architectures (VGG16, MobileNet_V2)
+* Unfreezing layers (last 4 layers - this took too long)
+* Further subsampling to find melspectograms of consistent size and transformations in the form of cropping melspectograms images
+* Increased the size of training/test/validation dataset (up to 4000)

 ## IV.
 Results
 <!--_(approx. 2-3 pages)_-->